 The number one thing is determining what you want to use your bus for.
-Why are you converting a school bus?
+Why are you choosing to live in a skoolie?

 Do you plan to travel and see the world, or just be stationary and connected to shore power and water all the time?
-Will you be living on your skoolie full time, or part-timing it?
+Will you be living in your skoolie full-time, or part-timing it?
 How many people need to have space on the bus?

 Having all of your expectations and needs laid out before you buy a bus can help you avoid potential issues and save both time and money.